rashminayakmdb/MongoDBAtlas-PowerApps-PowerAutomateUseCase/README.md

          <img width="300" alt="Edit Form" src="https://user-images.githubusercontent.com/101181433/196112230-ab25fa11-467e-4fba-8fb7-f5874a26219d.png">

          - Create a New Screen.
-           - use the Similar setup like the New Application Screen.
-Only changes are with the Save And Submit Button code as these should do a update to the alreasy saved document.
+           - Use the similar setup like the New Application Screen.
+Only changes are with the Save And Submit Button code as these should do a update to the already saved document.
+           - Application number is the number the use enters.
+We are passing the varFormData collection from the previous page which has all the values retrieved from Database.
+So for every text Input and the Application Number, Add this under the Default property of the respective fields:

+                  varFormData.document.firstname
+                  varFormData.document.lastname
+                  varFormData.document.DateOfBirth
+                  varFormData.document.passportNumber
+                  varFormData.document.emailId
+                  varFormData.document.applicationNumber
            - Click on the Save Button created→ choose OnSelect Option → Add this function:

                   MongoDB.UpdateDocument("Content-Type","Access-Control-Request-headers","api-key",